berivanyavuz/Cyclist_Bike_Share_Case_Study/03_PROCESS.md

   - Creating a column for ride length.

-  - Extracting days and months from started_at column.
+  - Extracting days and months from started_at column then creating columns as day_of_week and month.

   - Gathering data without nulls and the data that ride length is more than one minute and less than one day.